Havlík's law: Strong and weak yers

 The front and back yer come from the Early Proto-Slavic and Proto-Balto-Slavic short high vowels */i/ and */u/, respectively.
 As vowels, they played a role in the law of open syllables, which states that every syllable must end in a vowel.
 Old Church Slavonic, for example, had no closed syllables at all.

 Word-final yers, which were abundant, including in declensional patterns, were reduced in length to ultrashort, or "weak", variants (/ɪ̆/ and /ʊ̆/).
 These weak yers were then often elided.
 In words with multiple yers, the weak variants were not limited to word-final position.

 Havlík's law describes the pattern in which weak and strong yers occur.
-Counting from the last yer in a word, the final yer is weak, the previous yer is strong, the previous yer is weak, etc., until a full vowel is reached, and then the pattern is started again with alternating weak then strong yers.
+Counting from the last yer in a word, the final yer is weak, the previous yer is strong, the yer before it is weak once again, etc., until a full vowel is reached, and then the pattern is started again with alternating weak then strong yers.